Mr-Atanu-Roy/Think-in-Sphere/README.md

 - Intelligent tutoring systems
 - Student data analysis
 - An AI powered chatbot where student can ask for any question
-- An AI powered system which generated courses as per searched keyword
+- An AI powered system which generate topics related to searched courses and also generate summery, notes, important questions related to those topics.
+- Exam system for each individual topics of a course
 - User Profile section where student can also keep track of his/her personal growth
-- Authentication which includes user-regisration, login, email-verification, reset-password, otp-generation
+- Authentication which includes user-regisration, login, email-verification, reset-password, otp-generation, google-recaptcha.
 ## Tech Stack

 **Client Side:** HTML, CSS, SCSS, TailwindCSS, JavaScript